 We now define an operation called \textit{snowflake flipping}, which transforms a given snowflake region into a new region (which becomes a new snowflake region when rotated by 180\(^{\circ}\)).
-To define it, we need to assume that \(1\notin A_{i}\cap B_{i}\) for \(i=1,2,\dotsc,6\).

 Notice that the region \(H_{n,x}(\textbf{A},\textbf{B})\) is determined by its dendrites (because the boundary hexagon is the convex hull of the union of the three dendrites).
-In order to visualize our definition, it will help to consider the unit triangular holes to be fastened to the axis of their corresponding dendrite.
+In order to visualize our definition of snowflake flipping, it will help to consider the unit triangular holes to be fastened to the axis of their corresponding dendrite.

 Our snowflake flipping operation is this: While keeping the horizontal dendrite fixed, translate the positive dendrite \(x\) units to the southeast along the lattice and the negative dendrite \(x\) units to the southwest along the lattice.
 Then, instead of the up-pointing triangle of side length \(x\), the newly placed dendrites determine a \textit{down}-pointing triangle, of the same side length \(x\).
 This triangle will be a hole in our new region.
-We enclose the dendrites by convex hull of the union of the three dendrites, which is a hexagon of side length \(n+x\), \(n\), \(n+x\), \(n\), \(n+x\), \(n\) (clockwise from top).
+We enclose the dendrites in the convex hull of their union, which is a hexagon of side lengths \(n+x\), \(n\), \(n+x\), \(n\), \(n+x\), \(n\) (clockwise from top).
 We denote this new region by \(\overline{H}_{n,x}(\textbf{A},\textbf{B})\) (see Figure 2.3).
 We say \(\overline{H}_{n,x}(\textbf{A},\textbf{B})\) is obtained from \(H_{n,x}(\textbf{A},\textbf{B})\) by snowflake flipping.